Home » Medical Imaging Programs

 Program Description

-The A.O.S. in Ultrasound Technology program’s minimum expectations are to prepare competent entry-level general sonographers.
+The A.O.S. in Ultrasound Technology program’s minimum expectations are to prepare competent entry-level general/vascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) domains of learning.

 Graduates will be qualified to work in hospitals, imaging centers, physicians’ offices, or clinics.